Your organization has a problem.

 - Does each piece of content have a call-to-action?

-Before you start developing a new content strategy for digital signage, make sure that your existing materials are optimized.
+Before you start developing a new content strategy for digital signage, make sure that you optimize your existing materials.
 For example, digital menu boards in restaurants won’t provide many benefits if the content templates aren’t strategically designed to draw attention to high markup items and special offers.
-Similarly, all the content planning in the world won’t matter if your digital display devices aren’t placed in optimal areas for content distribution.
+Similarly, all the content planning in the world won’t matter if you don’t place your digital display devices in optimal areas for content distribution.